3zzouz/project/README.md

 ## Usage

 Upon accessing the website, users will be directed to the appropriate interface based on their role (admin or client).
-Administrators will have access to the dashboard for managing all aspects of the gym, while members can view their details, schedules, and make payments.
+Administrators will have access to the dashboard (/admin%20page/index.php) for managing all aspects of the gym, while members can view their details, schedules, and make payments.

 ## Testing

 ### Payment

-- Install composer and stripe: [https://getcomposer.org/download/](https://getcomposer.org/download/)
-- After installing composer you should run this command in your project directory: `composer require stripe/stripe-php`
 - When testing the payment procedure you should use this number for the card information: 4242 4242 4242 4242

 ### Admin Interface